ITF and Kosmos to end Davis Cup tennis partnership

 "The ITF negotiated a strong deal for tennis in 2018.
 The partnership increased participation, prize money and interest in Davis Cup and produced funding to support the global development of our sport."

+A source close to the organisation said both sides could not reach a deal over the financial terms and that the ITF will resume the running of the tournament which was first staged in 1900.

-The 2019 Davis Cup finals were the first in a single-city format, ending a long tradition of home and away ties.
+The 2019 Davis Cup finals were the first in a single-city format, ending a long tradition of home and away ties which were played over three days with four singles and a doubles.

 Several top players have skipped the Davis Cup in recent years.